Tutorial: From Excel workbook to a report in the Power BI service to Microsoft Teams

 To get started, sign in to the Power BI service.
 If you haven’t signed up, you can do so for free.

-From the Local File page, select Import.
+On the Local File page, select Import.

 Build your report